 With the Concussive Blast ability, Pharah throws an explosive blast to where the crosshair is aiming.
 The blast will deal 30 damage to the enemies near it and knock them back.
 The ability becomes quite useful when you’re covered by enemies in a closed space.
 You won’t be able to use Jump Jet at that time, so the best option would be to use the Concussive Blast.

 It can be great to quickly reposition yourself to get a better look at the enemy backline.
 You can quickly press the ability button and will be knocked back into a specific position.
 For this, you can’t just press the button in any direction.

-And that leads us to the last ability of Pharah, which is her Ultimate ability.
+And that leads me to the last ability of Pharah, which is her Ultimate ability.
 It is considered one of the deadliest abilities in the game.
 In this ability, “Pharad directs a continuous salvo of mini-rockets to destroy groups of enemies”.

 The Ultimate ability, ‘Barrage,’ becomes available after a while as you charge it by using the Rocket Launcher’s attacks.
 Once the Ultimate ability is charged, it will be available to use.
 When you press the ability button, Pharah will fire a ‘Barrage’ of mini-rockets toward where you’re aiming.
 The Barrage ultimate is quite powerful.
 If enemies even take time to make their next decision, they’ll be dead within mere seconds.

 Related: Overwatch 2 Crosshair

 One last thing, if you fire too near to Pharah, it will cause her self damage.
 That will easily kill Pharah, too, in mere seconds.
 So don’t abuseit in a room or any small area.

 Pharah is not so great when she is on the ground.
 That is because her kit is made to stay in the air, or on high ground.
 Even though she doesn’t have a sniper rifle, she should be played as a sniper.
 Here’s what you need to do to master her PlayStyle.